• Skip to primary navigation

 How the discount rate impacts bond prices

 Bond prices and discount rates exhibit an inverse relationship.
 Bond prices generally fall as the discount rate rises, and vice versa.
-This dynamic significantly impacts bond yields, as higher discount rates diminish the attractiveness of existing bonds, forcing their prices down to increase yields and remain competitive.
+This dynamic significantly impacts bond yields, as higher rates diminish the attractiveness of existing bonds, forcing their prices down to increase yields and remain competitive.

 Understanding concepts like duration and convexity is crucial for assessing how interest rate fluctuations, and thus changes in the discount rate, will affect your bond portfolio’s value.